 a.
 Provide the Applicant the opportunity to correct, refute or explain negative information that formed the basis of the Landlord’s denial;

 b.
-Prequalify the Applicant for rental opportunities at the Landlord’s properties for the 3 months following the date a Landlord approves an application reviewed on appeal; and
+Prequalify the Applicant for rental opportunities at the Landlord’s properties in the City of Portland for the 3 months following the date a Landlord approves an application reviewed on appeal; and

 c.
 Waive the Applicant’s screening fee for the 3 months following the approved appeal.
 Prior to waiving the screening fee, the Landlord may require the Applicant to self-certify that no conditions have materially changed from those described in the Landlord’s approved application.